 Once ships arrive in Antarctica, seas tend to be calm as ships cruise in protected waters close to shore.
 Longer expeditions that include the Falkland Islands, South Georgia or Ross Sea require additional days at sea, which can also cause seasickness, depending on current conditions.
 Read our tips to combat seasickness.

-Most polar cruises require a minimum amount of emergency medical evacuation insurance coverage, generally over $200,000.
+Virtually all operators require emergency medical evacuation insurance.
+Most require a minimum amount of emergency medical evacuation insurance coverage, generally over $200,000.
 This coverage is typically not included in your personal health insurance.
+When considering travel insurance for Antarctica cruises be sure to check the emergency medical evacuation coverage.

 Reviews of Antarctica Travel